 January 21, 2026

-Two Civilizational Logics: Competition and Harmony
+Tango and Two Civilizational Logics: Competition and Harmony

 Western and Eastern philosophies did not diverge by accident.
 They emerged from different historical conditions, ecological pressures, and social structures, and over time developed two distinct logics for understanding human nature, social order, and relationships between the sexes.
 These logics continue to influence modern debates about gender—and nowhere is this clash more visible than in tango.